AdiyogiV/ImageFinder/README.md

    - The app launches a web-based frontend that displays the clustered image groups.
    - The frontend provides a user-friendly interface to explore the image clusters.

-The ImageFinder App streamlines the process of organizing and analyzing image collections, making it easier to find and manage related images.
-Its auto-clustering and retrieval capabilities, along with a straightforward web interface, make ImageFinder a valuable addition to any image-centric project.